MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 - **Deployment scope**
     - Plan 1 can be enabled at the Azure subscription level, or at the resource level for Azure VMs, on-premises machines that are onboarded as Azure Arc VMs, and Azure VM Scale Sets Flex.
     - Plan 2 can be enabled at the subscription level only.
 You can however, disable protection for specific machines.
-- **Custom Log Analytics workspace**
+- **Using a custom Log Analytics workspace**
     - When you enable Defender for Cloud on a subscription for the first time, a default Log Analytics workspace is set up in the subscription.
-    - When you enable Defender for Servers Plan 2 for a subscription, Defender for Cloud enables the plan on this default Analytics workspace.
+When you enable Defender for Servers Plan 2 for a subscription, it's enabled on this default workspace.
 The workspace isn't relevant for Plan 1.
-    - If you enable Plan 2 with a custom workspace, you need to specifically enable the plan on the workspace.
+    - If you're using a custom workspace for Defender for Cloud, you must specifically enable Plan 2 on that workspace.
 All machines connected to the workspace then have Plan 2 enabled, regardless of the settings on their connected subscription.

-[Learn more](plan-defender-for-servers-data-workspace.md) about workspace planning in Defender for Servers.
+    - [Learn more](plan-defender-for-servers-data-workspace.md) about workspace planning in Defender for Servers.

 ## Enable on Azure, AWS, or GCP